parse-community/docs/_includes/cloudcode/cloud-code.md

     },
 });
 ```
-This means that the field `accType` on `Parse.User` will be 'viewer' on signup, and will be unchangable, unless `masterKey` is provided.
+This means that the field `accType` on `Parse.User` will be 'viewer' on signup, and will be unchangeable, unless `masterKey` is provided.

 The full range of built-in Validation Options are: